Jinnrry/PMail/README.md

 # Thanks

-A special thanks to [Jetbrains](http://jetbrains.com/) for donating licenses to the project.
+Thanks to [Jetbrains](http://jetbrains.com/) for donating licenses to the project.